 The design of this fire station required long, clear spans and noncombustible framing.
 The truck bay areas were covered with 85-foot clear span TrusSteel trusses.
-For ease of shipment, these trusses were shop fabricated in two halves that were then connected together in the field by the installer.
+For ease of shipment, the trusses were shop fabricated in two halves and connected together in the field by the installer.